reef-technologies/handbook/README.md

 - The company fund your stay if the price is reasonable (airbnb seems to lead here)
 - The company will not pay for the time spent on conference

+### 7.2 Copying Code

+Please follow these guidelines when copying code:
+- Please mention the license of the source code which is copied

 ## 8. Tools